What is Indirect Material Optimization, and How Can It Turbocharge Your Supply Chain?

 Increase data visibility by investing in supply chain management software

-Firms with holistic procurement processes can often further increase visibility into their supply chain by using big data, AI, data visualization, and process-mining tools.
+Firms with holistic procurement processes can often further increase visibility into their agile supply chain by using big data, AI, data visualization, and process-mining tools.

 The use of analytics can help managers consolidate indirect expenditure data, which is often fragmented and collected in multiple systems every hour.
 It can also help managers extract essential insights quickly and act on them.